How to Figure Out What Certifications Your Product Needs

 - Specific Carrier Certifications.
 Different cellular carriers have different certifications to ensure that they will work on their networks.
 Once you choose a cellular network for your device, you’ll need to obtain certification from the carrier in order to work with them.
 Another option to consider is including a certified cellular module in your design.
 Most carriers have already certified a few of these all-in-one chips to make the process simpler and more direct for people to use their network.
-AT&T Business is the official mobile connectivity provider of the Arrow Certification Program.
-Join the Arrow Certification Program to help assist you to get connected with AT&T’s network.

 - Battery Pack Certifications.
 Battery pack certifications affect how your product can be shipped.
 Worldwide, lithium batteries need to pass UN regulation 38.3 before they are eligible for air freight.
 From there, the law will vary by nation.
 In America, the US Department of Transportation requires batteries to abide by Hazardous Materials Regulations known as Title 49 CFR, Sections 100-185.
 Beyond transportation concerns, lithium batteries also create higher potential danger for an end user, so UL, CE, and the International Electrotechnical Commission (IEC) would require additional tests in order to get certification.